MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 When the installation succeeds, run the Power Automate Machine runtime application and use the **Troubleshoot** menu to change the service account.
 For more information on changing the service account, see [Change the on-premises Service account](/power-automate/desktop-flows/troubleshoot#change-the-on-premises-service-account).

-### Power Automate service fails to start: Verify that you have sufficient privileges to install system services
+### Power Automate service fails to start: Verify that you have sufficient privileges to start system services

 You see the following event logged in the Windows Event Viewer: